nlp-tlp/mudlark/README.rst

 There are currently two functions available:

-- ``normalise-csv`` takes an input CSV file and 'normalises' it by running the text column of that CSV through a preprocessing pipeline.
+- ``normalise-csv`` takes an input CSV file and normalises it by running the CSV through a preprocessing pipeline.
+The text column of the CSV is cleaned using our pipeline-based approach.
 - ``normalise-text`` does the same as the above, but on a single string.

 To get a full list of the arguments, you can run::